Nick Bjugstad Game Preview: Coyotes vs. Sabres

 Bjugstad Season Stats Insights

+- In 29 games this season, Bjugstad has averaged 17:34 on the ice, while putting up a plus-minus rating of +5.

+- Bjugstad has a goal in six of 29 contests this season, but no multi-goal games so far.

-- Bjugstad has a goal in six games this year through 26 games played, but has not had multiple goals in any of those games.
+- Bjugstad has a point in 18 of 29 games played this season, with multiple points in one of them.

-- In 16 of 26 games this year, Bjugstad has registered a point, and in one of those games he came away with multiple points.
+- In 13 of 29 games this season, Bjugstad has had an assist, but no games with multiple assists.

-- Bjugstad has an assist in 11 of 26 games this season, but has not recorded two or more in a game so far.

-- Bjugstad's odds on his point total prop carry an implied probability of 51.2% that he hits the over.
+- The implied probability that Bjugstad hits the over on his points prop total is 51.2%, based on the odds.

-- Given his moneyline odds, Bjugstad has an implied probability of 37% of going over his assist prop bet.
+- Bjugstad has an implied probability of 36.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.